The Boswell Sisters: New Orleans

 The sisters came to be well known in New Orleans while in their early teens, making appearances in local theaters and on the emerging medium of radio.
 By the early 1920s, they were performing regularly at local vaudeville theaters, with an act that combined classical, semi-classical, and jazz styles—though, as their popularity increased, the classics faded into the background.

 The sisters performed as they would for virtually their entire career: Martha and Connie seated at the piano, with Vet close behind.
 This arrangement served to disguise Connie's inability to walk, or stand for any length of time, a condition whose source has never been fully confirmed.
-A childhood bout with polio and a go-cart accident are the two main hypotheses, and Connie backed up both of them in various media sources.
-One theory holds that Meldania crafted the go-cart accident story in order to spare her daughter the stigma attached to the disease.
+A childhood bout with polio and a coaster wagon accident are the two main hypotheses, and Connie backed up both of them in various media sources.
+One theory holds that Meldania crafted the accident story in order to spare her daughter the stigma attached to the disease.

 In March 1925, they made their first recording for Victor Records with a mobile recording unit.
 The session consisted of five songs, three of which were composed by Martha.
 Victor rejected three of the recordings and accepted "I'm Gonna Cry (Crying Blues)" and "Nights When I Am Lonely" for release (both by Martha).
 The recording equipment used for this session was the primitive acoustic horn-style of sound capture, which tended to make vocals sound thin and tinny (and so singers were often forced to over compensate by singing at full volume into the horn).
 At the time of this first recording session Martha was 19, Connie 17 and Vet only 13 years of age.
 The Boswells would not record again until 1930, instead performing on a succession of vaudeville circuits in the Midwest and later California.